 The TSI-Narratives are available via the respective TRANSIT network pages.
 Please note, that each TSI-narrative presents – in a highly reduced and generalised format – the interpretations of the researchers, and does not necessarily reflect the views and nuances of the initiatives and respondents themselves.
 For a full account of each transnational network and local case, including interview quotes and expressed nuances by respondents, we refer to the full case report.

 For now, many of the full case reports are available via firstname.lastname@example.org or via the respective research institute.
-The full case reports are the basis for future research activities and publications, including a cross-comparative analysis of all 12 transnational networks and 25 local cases to be made publicly available mid-April 2015.
+The full case reports are the basis for future research activities and publications, including a cross-comparative analysis of all 12 transnational networks and 25 local cases.

 Both, the full case reports and the TSI-narratives, were guided by four empirical research questions based upon a preliminary conceptual framework of the TRANSIT-project.